ESDRobotics/Pocky/README.md

-# Hummus
+# Garbanzo
-This repo contains the code for Hummus, our Lego robot for the seeding rounds.
+This repo contains the code for Garbanzo, our Lego robot for the seeding rounds.
+Hummus will be remembered.